How to Create and Apply a Network Access Rule

 4

-Process will trigger based on the name of the process (either child, parent process, or both, as defined in "Scope" below) that is running in memory.
+Process - will trigger based on the name of the process (either child, parent process, or both, as defined in "Scope" below) running in memory.

-Executable will trigger based on the actual program's filename running in directories such as /bin, /sbin, and others.
+Executable - will trigger based on the program's filename running in directories such as /bin, /sbin, and others.

 Source Process/